-October’s rate per mile rose to it’s highest level since June, coming in at $2.14 per mile.
-The question on everyone’s mind is, “Are we seeing the bottom on truckload rates?”
-Let’s see if we can make any sense out of the market with a breakdown on some of the other market indicators.
+October’s rate per mile rose to its highest level since June, coming in at $2.14 per mile.
+The question on everyone’s mind is, “Are we seeing the bottom of truckload rates?”
+Let’s see if we can make any sense of the market with a breakdown of some of the other market indicators.

-ACT Research is reporting the 2020 gross domestic product growth in the U.S, Canada, and Mexico will fall below 2%.
-Overlaying U.S. factory orders can be tricky with the various industry sectors illustrating weakness and strength on a month by month basis.
+ACT Research is reporting the 2020 gross domestic product growth in the U.S., Canada, and Mexico will fall below 2%.
+Overlaying U.S. factory orders can be tricky with the various industry sectors illustrating weakness and strength on a month-by-month basis.
 Especially considering that order indicators use the previous month, or the prior year, as its comparison to illustrate if orders are up or down.
-As the chart below indicates on a 5 year timeline, 2019 shows a great deal of strength.
-However, when viewed on a yearly basis, factory orders are down from 514.54B in September of 2018 to 499.76B in August 2019, a 2.9% decrease in orders.
-The one certainty we have, is that we are on a downward trend from 2018.
+As the chart below indicates on a 5-year timeline, 2019 shows a great deal of strength.
+However, when viewed on a yearly basis, factory orders are down from 514.54B in September 2018 to 499.76B in August 2019, a 2.9% decrease in orders.
+The one certainty we have is that we are on a downward trend since 2018.
 The remaining question is, “Will we see the bottom in 2020?”
 Looming over the economy is trade.
 Unlike the progress made on the USMCA trade deal between the U.S., Canada and Mexico, the trade negotiations with China are still trying to get a phase 1 negotiated.
 The urgency for both countries is the December 15th tariffs that impact consumer goods.